mysociety/fixmystreet/running/promotion.md

 #### Set up your own events

-Your local library, hall or co-working space[j] may be glad to let you have a room and internet access so that you can show residents how to use FixMyStreet.
+Your local library, hall or co-working space may be glad to let you have a room and internet access so that you can show residents how to use FixMyStreet.
 Put up some posters and invite people to drop by for a fifteen-minute demo.